How to Choose a Factoring Company for Your Business

 Your factoring company should receive your consent to interact with your customers.
 In these scenarios, you’re aware of communication with your most valuable relationships – your customers.
 Many factoring companies will reach out to your customers whether or not you’re aware of it.
 This type of unexpected communication can build tension in a customer relationship.
 Find a factoring partner who is willing to take additional steps to make you feel comfortable with the level of interaction and keeps you informed of the contact.

-6. Where Are the Factoring Company’s Funds Coming From?
+7. Know Where the Factoring Company’s Funds Come From

 Knowing the origins of the money that’s funding your invoices will help you better understand how competitive your cost of funds is and how likely it is that the factor will have funds available when you need them most.